 The same with SELL LIMIT orders.
 If you have a SELL LIMIT order it will only be triggered when BID price touches it.
 However, you will not experience the same confusion like with the BUY LIMIT.
 It would clearly be seen if price bar touched the SELL LIMIT entry price of not.

 It does not matter when you learn about the confusing ASK and BID prices.
-Do not be ashamed if you did not knew about this.
+Do not be ashamed if you did not know about this.
 I have created dozens of trading tools for MT4 years ago without even understanding this.
 But when I finally learn this it opened my eyes to feel the market much better.